 Dr. Fred Sharpe has been a leading whale researcher in Southeast Alaska since the late 1980’s and founded the Alaska Whale Foundation (AWF) in 1996.
 His research has documented numerous individuals, seasonal movements, foraging ecology including team behaviors, and acoustic behavior.
 He has appeared in multiple documentaries.
 In recent years, Sharpe has focused on the study of aerial whale sounds, including low‑frequency thrums, trumpet‑like exhalations, wheezes, and other respiratory‑associated signals that propagate through both air and water and are often overlooked in traditional cetacean bioacoustics.
 As a SETI investigator, he explored how structured communication systems may exist beyond human perceptual biases, using humpback whales as an Earth‑based analogue for non‑human intelligence.
 His SETI work included the first documented “conversation” with a humpback whale which led to worldwide press in late 2023.

-Joe Olson is the current President of the Puget Sound Chapter of the American Cetacean Society (ACS).
-He was the Founder and CEO of Cetacean Research Technology, a company that pioneered underwater recording devices and arrays for Cetacean study including multiple fielded systems used by numerous scientific organizations and researchers.
-He expertise bridges engineering and field practice, concentrating on the physical properties of sound transmission across air and water, focusing on technological mediation and systems design, addressing how recording instruments, sensor placement, and signal processing shape what can be perceived and analyzed..
-He designs microphone and hydrophone configurations that address the practical challenges of capturing low‑frequency and transient signals such as thrums, trumpets, and percussive surface sounds.
-He recently established the new Cetacean Institute, a 501c3 organization to fund cetacean research.
+Joe Olson is the Founder and current President of the Puget Sound Chapter of the American Cetacean Society.
+He was the Founder and President of Cetacean Research Technology, a company that he directed for 29 years that designs and manufactures hydrophones and underwater recording systems for cetacean, fish, and other subaquatic research.
+His hydrophone systems have been deployed by several hundred scientific organizations and researchers throughout the world.
+Joe's expertise spans physics, engineering, bioacoustics, and field practice, with a focus on holistic systems design that addresses how recording instruments, sensor configuration, and signal processing shape what can be perceived and analyzed.
+He configures microphone and hydrophone systems for the Missed Signals Project that address the practical challenges of capturing low‑frequency and transient signals such as thrums, trumpets, and percussive surface sounds.
+Joe recently established the new Cetacean Institute, a 501(c)(3) organization to fund novel cetacean research, for which he serves as President.

 Copyright © 2026 Humpback Whale Missed Signals Project - All Rights Reserved.